Laura Ingraham: Biden Wants to Keep Everything Closed 'Forever' (Video)

 Also Read: Newsmax Host Mocks Joe Biden's 'Junkyard' Dog: 'This Dog Needs a Bath' (Video)

-Ingraham never actually said what Biden and co. are actually planning to do to America when they change it.
+Ingraham never actually said what the Biden administration actually plans to do to America when they change it.

 You can watch the quoted portion of Friday night’s episode of “The Ingraham Angle” on Fox News” in the video embedded up at the top of this article.